eclipse-opensmartclide/smartclide-smart-assistant/smartclide-dle-models/codeautocomplete/README.md

 In SmartCLIDE platform, These models need a  gateway between the trained models and user interfaces. [smartclide-dle](https://github.com/eclipse-researchlabs/smartclide-smart-assistant/tree/main/smartclide-dle) component provides API for using these models.

-#Usage
+# Usage

-This library provides two code generators that use language modeling, and after installation, the library can be used by importing the package.
-To have better performance, max_lenth specify max length line suggestion, the recommended value is between 15-20, and max_sugges_line specifies max line suggestion, the recommended value is between 1-3.
+This library provides code-generator which uses language modeling, and after installation, the library can be used by importing the package.
+The model predicts the next tokens based on user input; in order to have better results, the following recommendation need to be considered:

+- Max_sugges_line specifies max line suggestion; recommended value is between 1-3.
+- Max_lenth specifies max length line suggestion, and the recommended value is between 15-20
+- Use Singletone call for acceptable response time, which this method is explained in the next section.
+- Handling client requests need access to sufficient computing infrastructure.
+Therefore, it suggests calling code to autocomplete when the user uses "Tab" or "Dot."

 ## Simple Usage
 ```